 - Choosing Amazon Vine Program.

 - Include Product Inserts.

 - Using Chatbots.

-If you want to know more about how to get ‘verified reviews’ on Amazon, do check this out now!
+If you want to know more about how to get verified reviews on Amazon, do watch this video now!

 However, there are few sellers tampering with the ‘verified purchase’ reviews.
 These third-party sellers are contacting the customers via Facebook groups or other dedicated review groups and making them purchase their product.
 Sellers give a specific set of instructions to purchase and leave reviews for their products.
 After the buyers leave a positive review with a 5-star rating, sellers refund them via PayPal or Amazon gift cards.
 This transaction is done outside of Amazon’s view making it harder for Amazon to trace the activity.